 Total Army Strong is a continued commitment to soldiers, families, and civilians.
-It sustains a system of programs and services to mitigate the unique demands of military life, foster life skills, strengthen resilience and promote a strong and ready Army.
-Families who have a soldier who is deployed, a member of a Rear Detachment, a Wounded Warrior, a Fallen Warrior, or on TCS, TDY, PCS (unaccompanied tour) may qualify for special child care options under the Total Army Strong benefits.
-Contact Parent Central Services for more information.
+It sustains a system of programs and services to mitigate the unique demands of military life, foster life skills, strengthen resilience, and promote a strong and ready Army.
+Families who have a soldier who is deployed, a member of a Rear Detachment, a Wounded Warrior, a Fallen Warrior, or on TCS, TDY, PCS (unaccompanied tour) may qualify for special childcare options under the Total Army Strong benefits.
+Contact Parent Central Services at (575)678-2441 for more information.
+Army only.